lincolnmroth/PHS-Engineering-Resources/general-resources/electronics/micro-controllers.md

 Uploading code to the arduino can be a huge pita, but there are two main problems that I see that are very easy fixes.
 First you need to tell the IDE what board type you are uploading to.
 You select this in Tools --&gt; Boards.
 Secondly you need to tell the IDE which port you are uploading to, which can be found in Tools --&gt; Port.
 Once this is correct, if you hit upload \(and have the arduino plugged into your computer via a USB A - USB B cable\) the onboard LED should start to blink.

+Digital write is how you output digital signals from the arduino.
+This can be used for LEDs, motors, and much more, as long as it only needs to be on or off.

 Now let's figure out how to print \(because Hello World! is in fact mandatory, even when dealing with hardware\)

 To print, we have to send the data from the arduino to the computer and have the computer display the information.
 The was we do this is with Serial communication.
 I'll explain how it works in the [Communication protocols](/general-resources/electronics/communication-protocols.md) article.But here is an example program of how to print to the console.